cunctat0r/Xian/_posts/2017-07-07-node-js-and-ci.md

 5. To add [Slack](https://slack.com/) notifications, we need to have our own Slack team.
 We create channel for our project, add to this channel TravisCI integration and follow the instructions.

 6. It's strongly recommended to encript the API keys.
-We need travis gem to do it.
+We need `travis` gem to do it.

     ```
     gem install travis
     ```

-7. Add encrypted key to .travis.yml:
+7. Add encrypted key to `.travis.yml`:

     ```
     travis encrypt "OUR_KEY_FROM_CHANNEL_SETTINGS" --add notifications.slack
     ```

-8. After key is encrpted and added to .travis.yml, we do `git push` and enjoy!
+8. After key is encrpted and added to `.travis.yml`, we do `git push` and enjoy!

 ### Enable Heroku notification in Slack